dkoz/ascension-bot/README.md

-# Arkon Bot
+# Ascension Discord Bot
 Discord bot for Ark: Survival Ascended

-Not sure if this will ever be made public.
+This bot was originally developed for the Newbz Evolved community.
+However, I've decided to make it open source.
+You are welcome to fork it, contribute to its code, or use it for your own server.

 # Features
-- Remote RCON: You can control the server(s) directly from discord.
+- **Remote RCON**: Control the server(s) directly from Discord.
+- **Chat Logging**:
-- Chat Logging: Option to log in-game chat and commands to the discord.
+  - Option to log in-game chat and commands to Discord.
+- **Server Monitor**:
-- Server Monitor: Created an EOS protocol that queries the EOS API for information on your game server.
-The information is embeded on a channel of your choice.
+  - Utilizes an EOS protocol to query the EOS API for information about your game server.
+  - Embeds the information in a Discord channel of your choice.
+- **Query Servers**:
-- Query Servers: Just a general way to query game servers under EOS API.
+  - A general method to query game servers under the EOS API.
+- **Link System**:
-- Link System: Will allow people to link their EOS IDs and SteamIDs with discord and display it on their profile under the bot.
+  - Allows users to link their EOS IDs and SteamIDs with Discord.
+  - Displays linked IDs on their profile under the bot.
+- **EOS ID Search**:
- - Since there isn't an actual way to search up EOS IDs, I had to create a private database that logs players names/ids then you can utilize the bot to search that database for your EOS information.
+  - Since there's no direct way to search EOS IDs, a private database was created.
+  - This database logs player names and IDs.
+  - The bot can be used to search this database for EOS information.

 # Installation (Linux)
 >Requires Python 3.10+